ratchaneegorn/ratchaneegorn/README.md

-- 👋 Hi, I’m @ratchaneegorn
+- 👋 Hi
-- 🌱 I’m currently learning Kotlin, Android Studio, PHP framwork
+- 🌱 I’m currently learning Javascript, React, Kotlin, Android Studio and baby level for PHP framwork

 <!---
 ratchaneegorn/ratchaneegorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.